 The leaders of the top modern companies were, at one time, startup entrepreneurs who only dreamed of building a profitable business.
 Each leader had to learn how to manage personnel, how to run a business, how to handle mistakes, and they had to learn from them.
-The real experiences of these people are of great value for both business newcomers and the experienced entrepreneurs who want to not only keep their company afloat but also bring it to market leadership.
+The real experiences of these people are of great value for both business newcomers and experienced entrepreneurs who want to keep their company afloat and bring it to market leadership.

 We’ve created a list of great books on sales, finance, business, and management, each of which is ready to serve as a powerful motivator for entrepreneurs of any level.

 The best books on business